 If you’re going into full-time work or expect most of your earnings to be taxed at source, you might be able to reduce your payment on account.
 But if you reduce the payment and then end up underpaying tax as a result, HMRC can charge you interest and possibly penalties on the sum involved.
 Your accountant will be able to advise on the best course of action.

 Once you are over the initial hurdle, payments on account simply spread your tax bill across the year and can make it easier to budget.

-Ultimately, it highlights the importance of filing your tax return as early as possible – especially if you are newly self-employed – to avoid any nasty January surprises.
+Ultimately, it highlights the importance of putting aside enough money for your tax bill and also the value of filing your Self Assessment tax return as early as possible – especially if you are newly self-employed – to avoid any nasty January surprises.

 At Crunch, we’re experts at looking after life’s numbers, so you can trust us to make your Self Assessment as worry-free as it can be.
 Our expert chartered certified accountants will take care of you, just like we did for over 7,500 clients in the last tax year.